 They’ve been cultivated for years now as indoor houseplants in temperate regions across the United States, Europe, Asia, and beyond.
 In suitable climates, these also make excellent potted palm trees for outdoor areas.

-Signs Your Parlor Palm Is Exposed To The Wrong Temperature And Humidity
+Signs Your Palm Is Exposed To The Wrong Temperature And Humidity

-Parlor palms are thankfully quite tolerant of less than ideal light, temperature, and humidity conditions will let you know if something isn’t quite right.
-While too much light, poorly draining soil, too little water, or lack of nutrients can also interfere with good growth or color from these plants, they’re both problems that are relatively easily solved.
+In my experience, Parlor palms are thankfully quite tolerant of less-than-ideal light, temperature, and humidity conditions and will let you know if something isn’t quite right.
+While too much light, poorly draining soil, too little water, or lack of nutrients can also interfere with good growth or color from these plants, they’re both relatively easily solved problems.

 Common signs of temperature issues include: